makersacademy/takeaway-challenge/README.md

 ## Notes and To-dos

-* There are no unit tests for the Twilio API
+* There are no unit tests for the Twilio API.
+Twilio's behaviour should be stubbed using Webmock and VCR.
 * No validation for `#select_item` method
 * No `#remove_item` or `#view_basket` method in Basket class
 * Basket doesn't combine items of the same type if they were added separately
 * Basket and Order classes overlap in their responsibility
 * No means of feeding account_sid, auth_token, from or to numbers into the program, or of hiding these for security.
-They are currently blank and require insertion
+They are currently blank for security reasons and require insertion.
+The dotenv gem should be used to tackle this

 ## APPENDIX